Cockington: Cockington Court

 Cockington Court was the mansion house of the Mallock family, and remains the focal point of the estate.
-Originally built in the 16th century, it has few architectural features remaining from then, but was altered and extended several times, particularly in 1673 by Rawlyn Mallock and about 1820 by the Rev'd Roger Mallock.
-He had the top floor removed and the interior remodelled.
-Its historical significance merits great care in maintaining its existing fabric and in ensuring new elements are sympathetically designed.
+It was originally built in the 16th century, but few architectural features remain from that time.
+It has been altered and extended several times, most notably in 1673 by Rawlyn Mallock and about 1820 by the Reverend Roger Mallock, who had the top floor removed and the interior remodelled.

 Cockington Court was built over the remains of a medieval court.
 A far cry from the days of the Cary family when it was an actual court, it is now filled with various arts and crafts workshops.

 In her youth, Agatha Christie regularly visited Cockington.
 Her novel Why Didn't They Ask Evans? is dedicated to Christopher Mallock.
 The Mallock family were friends of Christie's from the years before her first marriage.
 The Mallocks staged amateur theatricals at Cockington Court, in which Christie, managing to overcome her usual crippling shyness, took part.